alimoslem/c2x-http/modules/clientside/README.md

     now you have c2x-http-client compiled.
     run it in target system and wait to connect to c2x server

+GO client script does not work when you are using HTTPS protocol if you are using self-signed certificate for C2X-HTTP server.

 Other instructions for GO client-side script [here](https://github.com/nxenon/c2x-http-client-go)